If Not Now, When? (album): Writing and composition

-According to vocalist Brandon Boyd, the majority of the album was written whilst the band was in the studio: "We recorded the songs while we wrote them, which is something we’ve never really done before."
+According to Boyd, the majority of the album was written whilst the band was in the studio: "We recorded the songs while we wrote them, which is something we’ve never really done before."

-Guitarist Michael Einziger noted that his contributions to the album were influenced by his musical studies during the band's hiatus: "Maybe my desire to return to simplicity, or even to just go to simplicity - because I've never really written music that simple before — is sort of a response to maybe having a better or larger perspective of the overall musical landscape that I’ve never had before."
+Einziger noted that his contributions to the album were influenced by his musical studies during the band's hiatus: "Maybe my desire to return to simplicity, or even to just go to simplicity - because I've never really written music that simple before — is sort of a response to maybe having a better or larger perspective of the overall musical landscape that I’ve never had before."
 Einziger elaborated further, "Over the years, we've become less and less aggressive as far as our music goes.
 There's always moments of that aggression, but this album is pretty free of that.
 It's definitely not a hard rock record.
 I think we're asking a lot of our fans.
 We're asking them to listen for things that they normally wouldn't listen for.
 We're not leaning on the strengths of our last records either.
 It's that much different than our previous work.
 I think we took a risk by making this type of album.
 But it's not some crazy, experimental album."
-Vocalist Brandon Boyd cited Einziger as a key reason for the band's new direction, noting "Michael really buckled down and studied musical composition that inspired him to reach out and dig into different places that he never has before."
+Boyd cited Einziger as a key reason for the band's new direction, noting "Michael really buckled down and studied musical composition that inspired him to reach out and dig into different places that he never has before."